 The following information is good advice to consider when putting together your competition routine.

 The best way to get a high scoring routine is to connect as many dissimilar moves together as possible which will increase your overall difficulty rating.
-Each individual move can be done a total of two times each, as long as one of the times is done in connection with another move.
-For example, you can do a 5 up 360 by itself, and then you can do a 5 up 360 connected to overhead throws and you'll get points for both 5 up 360s plus the connection to overhead throws.
-You can't do a 5 up 360, and then another 5 up 360 unless it's connected to the previous one or to another move.
+NEW for 2021: Each individual move can only be done once.
 Connections contain ZERO basic or non connecting move throws in between moves and should connect two dissimilar moves.
-That's the rule for all connections.
+This is the rule for all connections.
 Moves that are connected to similar moves will not get a high difficulty rating or at all.
 Connections that are made from completely different patterns are generally valued higher.
 For example, connecting a shower pattern to a high low shower pattern would not score as a connection but a shower connected to a blind catch would.
 A 5 ball (6x,4) 5 up 360 that resumes (6x,4) is not a connection, but a (6x,4) 5 up 360 that goes directly into (6,4x) is a connection.
 The greater the difficulty and contrast in connected moves, the higher the difficulty rating.
-Keep in mind that if you do the same move two times, that also counts as two moves applied toward your total move limit.
+You can view the connection multipliers values in the connections sheet of the routine form to determine the highest scoring connections when putting together your routine.

 ENDURANCE - Part of the Overall Championship